Monday 15 April 2024

 Visit of Maria Redondo, widow of my uncle João Baptista Darin (* 18 April 1911 + 7 February 1984) at our house in Rio Pequeno

 Less than 2 years before my dearest Mother Yolanda Darin Amorim died (on 13 February 2006), her sister-in-law Maria Redondo rang us at home asking me if I could go and fetch her at her sister Cota's home in Vila Gustavo (a northern suburb of São Paulo) for she longed to see Yolanda again.
-I reckon she suspected Yolanda didn't have too much time on her hands any longer in which she was right.
+I reckon she suspected Yolanda didn't have too long to live which she was right.

 Maria Redondo's relationship with her sister-in-law Maria Corsini aka Mariquinha.